Littleborough Co-operative Society in the 20th Century

 Music by Haigh’s Orchestra, efficient MC in attendance.
 Admission 2/6.
 The dances included Waltz, Valeta, Fox Trott, Balloon Dance”

-the King’s Hall to celebrate its Diamond Jubilee.
+In 1910 an exhibition of Co-operative Products was held in the Kings Hall to celebrate its Diamond Jubilee.

 The auditors of the time reported that “It is our privilege to audit the accounts of a large number of Co-operative Societies in the north of England every year, but in no single case is such excellent progress being shown as at Littleborough”